Cambridge-ICCS/cambridge-iccs.github.io/summerschool24-logistics.md

 **_Museum of Zoology Whale Hall_**

-The Cross-VESRI conference will open with drinks and canapes on 7 July at the [Museum of Zoology's Whale Hall](https://maps.app.goo.gl/J4CaBkTGZZeqkYNC8), Downing Street, CB2 3EJ.
+The Cross-VESRI convening meeting will hold drinks and canapes on 7 July at the [Museum of Zoology's Whale Hall](https://maps.app.goo.gl/J4CaBkTGZZeqkYNC8), Downing Street, CB2 3EJ.

 The entrance is on Pembroke Street, via Pembroke Arch, shown on the map below with a red star.
 You will see the Whale Hall at the top of the first set of stairs in the David Attenborough building, images below.